3 Proven Ways To Unclog Your AC Drain Line

 What Causes AC Drain Lines to Clog

-AS I have mentioned, the AC condensate drain pan is located directly under the evaporator coil.
+As I have mentioned, the AC condensate drain pan is located directly under the evaporator coil.
 One thing about the area around the evaporator coil is that it is very humid.

 The humidity creates a perfect breeding ground for algae, mold, mildew and other such organisms.
 These organisms multiply inside the AC drain line and if the line is not cleaned regularly they will completely block it off.